 Dr. Valentini Konstantinidou obtained her doctorate degree (PhD) in Biomedicine from Pompeu Fabra University in Barcelona, Spain (2010) and her official Master in Biomedical Research from the same University (2007).
+She is also a registered Nutritionist-Dietetitian in Spain.
 In an early, young age, she was awarded the Leonardo da Vinci fellowship (European Union) for pre-graduate studies to perform research practical training in the Institute for Medical Research, IMIM, in Barcelona.
 She was also awarded the I.K.Y.
 (Greece) scholarship to perform her post-graduate studies abroad.

 During her doctorate and post-doctorate studies she specialized in the nutrigenomics and nutrigenetics effects of Mediterranean diet and virgin olive oil consumption in humans with the aim of preventing complex diseases, such as cardiovascular diseases, through lifestyle and dietary interventions.
 The first results of her studies have been pioneer and innovative results in the nutritional genomics field attracting international media attention.